survivejs/webpack-book/manuscript/loading/04_javascript.md

 You can also compile TypeScript with Babel through [@babel/plugin-transform-typescript](https://www.npmjs.com/package/@babel/plugin-transform-typescript) although this comes with small [caveats](https://babeljs.io/docs/en/next/babel-plugin-transform-typescript.html#caveats).

 T> If you have set up TypeScript to your project, you can write your configuration in TypeScript by naming the configuration file as **webpack.config.ts**.
 Webpack is able to detect this automatically and run it correctly.
+Remember to install [ts-node](https://www.npmjs.com/package/ts-node) as webpack requires that to execute the configuration.

 T> You can find types for webpack behind [@types/webpack](https://www.npmjs.com/package/@types/webpack) and [@types/webpack-env](https://www.npmjs.com/package/@types/webpack-env).
 Webpack 5 includes TypeScript support out of the box.